mezleca/osu-stuff/README.md

 # or build for a specific platform
 npm run make:win    # windows
 npm run make:linux  # linux

+# binaries folder: /dist/...

+# in case you wanna run instead of building it:

+# (minified mode/all features)
+npm start

+# (not minified/limited features)
+nem run dev

 ```

 ## big thanks to